MatthewDavidMiller/scripts/README.md

 printer_restart.bat - Script to restart print spooler and clear temporary files from the spooler.

+robocopy_backup.bat - Script to copy a directory to another location.

 tar_batch_process_files.bat - Places all folders in a tar archive from where the script is run from.

 uninstall_default_applications.ps1 - Simple powershell script to remove some of the default apps installed in Windows 10.